The Double-Edged Sword of Independence: Inoculating Electoral Reform Commissions Against Everyday Politics, 6 ELEC. L. J. 184 (April 2007)

 Date of Authorship for this Version

 Gerken, Heather K., "The Double-Edged Sword of Independence: Inoculating Electoral Reform Commissions Against Everyday Politics" (2007).
 Faculty Scholarship Series.
-Paper 352.
+352.